-These are terms used in your programming that you may not be familiar with, so review them.
+These are terms used in your programming.
 Not all of these terms may apply:

-- % = Percentage; this is sometimes used to determine what weight to use if lifting with percentages of a maximum - 1RM = 1 rep max; the most weight you can lift for one repetition for a movement (i.e., "My 1RM deadlift is 300 pounds") - Alternating = You alternate moving sides of your body as indicated for a movement - Average HR = Average heart rate; the average heart rate during exercise per your heart rate monitor; this is simply nice to know, but we don't base a lot on averages unless you want to be an average athlete - BPM = Beats per minute; the number of beats per minute (referring to heart rate) - Banded (or bands) = Using exercise bands - Bench = A flat, padded piece of equipment used to perform exercises on (i.e., bench press) - Box = A raised piece of equipment you can step on, stand on, jump onto, etc. (i.e., "plyo boxes") - Circuit (see also superset) = A "round" of exercises performed in sequential order; you move from one movement to the next - DB = Dumbbell - Decline = Having the angle of your upper body on a downward slope (i.e., decline bench press) - Elevated = The equipment or part of your body indicated is raised (i.e., FFE = Front foot elevated) - Explosive = (See also "power") With power and force applied to the movement, making it faster, working on speed - HR = Heart rate (HRM = HR monitor = Heart rate monitor; a device used to measure your heart rate. - HR zone = Heart rate zone, calculated either with a formula or a lactate threshold fitness test; these are estimated: - $\circ~$ Zone 1 = Recovery = Less than 81% of LTHR or 50-60% of Max HR - Zone 2 = Endurance = 81-89% of LTHR or 60-70% of Max HR - Zone 3 = Aerobic capacity (tempo) = 90-93% of LTHR or 70-80% of Max HR - Zone 4 = Max or Lactate Threshold = 94-99% of LTHR or 80-90% of Max HR - Zone 5 = VO2 = 100-106% of LTHR or 90-100% of Max HR - Zone 6 = Anaerobic = Over 106% of LTHR; not useful assigning a HR to this zone since it is more focused on all-out effort - Isometric (iso) = To hold; a movement held in a particular position - KB = Kettlebell - LT = Lactate threshold; the intensity level of exercise at which your body accumulates lactate faster than it can get rid of it; generally around 85% of your maximum HR - LTHR Test = A test to determine LTHR; one method used to determine HR zones - Lower body = Movements focused on working the legs (calves, quads, and hamstrings), glutes, etc. - Max = Maximum; the maximum you can lift safely without losing quality form; or, max effort (full effort) - Max HR (or MHR) = Maximum heart rate; the estimated maximum heart rate you can achieve based on your age; the closer you are to your MHR, the shorter you'll be able to sustain that exercise intensity
+- 1RM = 1 rep max; the most weight you can lift for one repetition for a movement (i.e., "My 1RM deadlift is 300 pounds") - Alternating = You alternate moving sides of your body as indicated for a movement - Average HR = Average heart rate; the average heart rate during exercise per your heart rate monitor; this is simply nice to know, but we don't base a lot on averages unless you want to be an average athlete - BPM = Beats per minute; the number of beats per minute (referring to heart rate) - Banded (or band, bands) = Using exercise bands - Bench = A flat, padded piece of equipment used to perform exercises on (i.e., bench press) - Box = A raised piece of equipment you can step on, stand on, jump onto, etc. (i.e., "plyo boxes") - Circuit (see also superset) = A "round" of exercises performed in sequential order; you move from one movement to the next - DB = Dumbbell - Decline = Having the angle of your upper body on a downward slope (i.e., decline bench press) - Elevated = The equipment or part of your body indicated is raised (i.e., FFE = Front foot elevated) - Explosive = (See also "power") With power and force applied to the movement, making it faster, working on speed - FTP = Functional Threshold Power = The average number of watts a cyclist can sustain in an hour in a steady effort; often tested using a 20-minute test - HR = Heart rate; the rate of your heart beat in a minute (HRM = HR monitor = Heart rate monitor; a device used to measure your heart rate) - HR zone = Heart rate zone, calculated either with a formula or a lactate threshold fitness test; these are estimated: - Zone 1 = Recovery = Less than 81% of LTHR or 50-60% of Max HR - Zone 2 = Endurance = 81-89% of LTHR or 60-70% of Max HR - Zone 3 = Aerobic capacity (tempo) = 90-93% of LTHR or 70-80% of Max HR - Zone 4 = Max or Lactate Threshold = 94-99% of LTHR or 80-90% of Max HR - Zone 5 = VO2 = 100-106% of LTHR or 90-100% of Max HR - Zone 6 = Anaerobic = Over 106% of LTHR; not useful assigning a HR to this zone since it is more focused on all-out effort - Isometric (iso) = To hold a movement in a particular position - KB = Kettlebell - LT = Lactate (a byproduct produced in the body during exercise) threshold; the intensity level of exercise that your body accumulates lactate faster than it can get rid of it; ~85% of your max HR - LTHR Test = A test to determine LTHR: one method used to determine HR zones - Lower body = Movements focused on working the legs (calves, quads, and hamstrings), glutes, etc. - Max = Maximum; the maximum you can lift safely without losing quality form - Max HR (or MHR) = Maximum heart rate; estimated by calculating 220 minus your age; the closer you are to your MHR, the shorter you'll be able to sustain that intensity - Power = A movement done to increase power output by increasing the force or rate at which it is performed; also used to describe a quarter squat (power squat) or power clean/snatch